 - ½ cup Curd (yogurt or dahi)

-- water for kneading – as required
+- 3 to 4 tablespoons water – for kneading or add as required

 Instructions